Learn to Carry Your Baby Safely and Comfortably

 Learning the art of carrying is a rewarding process that will provide you and your child with priceless bonding time.

-Using a woven baby wrap, ring sling or carrier may seem complex at first but just like tying your shoes, with practice
+Using a woven baby wrap, ring sling or baby carrier may seem complex at first but just like tying your shoes, with practice

 it will soon become second nature to you.
 Take your time, enjoy the process and don’t worry too much about achieving